inveniosoftware/invenio-stats/README.rst

 The services it uses are:

-- RabbitMQ for buffering incomming events before
+- RabbitMQ for buffering incoming events.
 - Elasticsearch for aggregating and searching events.

 Further documentation is available on: https://invenio-stats.readthedocs.io/